zephyrproject-rtos/zephyr/doc/reference/settings/index.rst

-.. _settings:
+.. _settings_api:

 Settings
 ########

 The settings subsystem gives modules a way to store persistent per-device configuration and runtime state.
+A variety of storage implementations are provided behind a common API using FCB, NVS, or a file system.
+These different implementations give the application developer flexibility to select an appropriate storage medium, and even change it later as needs change.
+This subsystem is used by various Zephyr components and can be used simultaneously by user applications.

 Settings items are stored as key-value pair strings.
 By convention, the keys can be organized by the package and subtree defining the key,